... a new canvas for music, media, and sacred arts.

 Each Core is tailored to meet the needs of the Black/African American Community and denominational ethos.
 It is from these perspectives, that we expect to make a significant contribution to God’s economy which includes all humanity.

 About the Director.
 Dr. Ouida W. Harding is the Director of The Costen Institute of Worship Leadership at JCSTS.
-She holds a Master of Arts in Sacred Music from the Interdenominational Theological Center (ITC) and a Doctorate in Worship Studies from the Robert Webber Institute for Worship Studies.
+She holds a Master of Arts in Church Music (MACM)/Concentration: Music Ministry Leadership from the Interdenominational Theological Center (ITC) and a Doctorate in Worship Studies/(DWS)/ Concentration: Standards in Music Ministry Leadership from the Robert Webber Institute for Worship Studies.